-My Son Owen just turned 12.
-To celebrate we spent the weekend at the Graves Mountain Farm and Lodges with our family friends Andras and Andrea Molnar and their sons Arthur and Gellert.
-Arthur is also turning 12 and his birthday is just 4 days after Owens.
+My older son just turned 12.
+To celebrate we spent the weekend at the Graves Mountain Farm and Lodges with our family friends and their two boys.
+Their older son is also turning 12 and his birthday is within a few days of my sons.
 As the place is a relatively short 2 hour drive from our home in Northern Virginia, we were able to leave our home after work on Friday and arrive that evening.
 After a big breakfast at the Graves mountain lodge Saturday morning, all eight of us headed up the mountain to hike the rather steep and challenging Dragons Back hike.
 Since my Parky symptoms were initially behaving I got off to a fast start to take advantage of the good “on” time, putting me out in front of the group.
 The 4 boys, led by the 2 older boys organized into messengers, evenly spread between myself and the other 3 adults lagging behind so they could carry messages between the adults.
 It was fun to see the older boys organize and manage the message chain, and it was a reminder of how grown up they are becoming.

 After a few miles, as I knew would happen, my medication wore off a bit and my Parky symptoms started to act up, slowing me down and allowing everyone to catch up.
 Fortunately, that was about the time the trail turned really steep.
 Parkinson’s is weird.
 I have more trouble walking on flat ground than I do rock scrambling up a rocky trail.
 So the fact that the trail turned rocky and steep meant that I had no difficulty in keeping up with the group, despite sub-optimal symptom control.